-For 2022, the School's facility was shared with Mater Academy East High School.
-Management allocates a proportionate share of leases, salaries, lunch receipts, food and supplies, and other expenses to each school individually based on student enrollment and usage of facilities and staff to these schools.
+For 2023, the School's facility is shared with Mater Academy Middle School and Mater Performing Arts and Entertainment Academy (charter schools under Mater Academy, Inc.).
+Management allocates a proportionate share of leases, salaries, lunch receipts, food and supplies, and other expenses to each school individually based on student enrollment and usage of facilities and staff to these schools and other schools operated by Mater Academy, Inc.